lcerdeira/ont_tutorial_cas9/Static/TutorialPreamble.md

 ## The computational requirements include:

-* Computer running Linux (Centos7, Ubuntu 18_10, Fedora 29)
+* Computer running Linux (Centos7, Ubuntu 18_10, Fedora 29, macOS)
 * Multiple CPU cores are ideal; a 4 core CPU at minimum would be recommended
-* At least 24 Gb RAM - this is sufficient for mapping against the human genome and can report a full MinION flowcell worth of sequence data
+* At least 16 Gb RAM - this is sufficient for mapping against the human genome and can report a full MinION flowcell worth of sequence data.
+The packaged dataset uses just human chromosome 4 and 8Gb RAM is sufficient
 * At least 15 Gb spare disk space for analysis and indices
 * Runtime with provided example data - approximately 45 minutes